-Here's the truth.
-The vast majority of people in relationships struggle at one point or another.
-For various reasons, also.
+Here's the 'truth.'.
+The vast majority of people in relationships struggle at one point or another - for various reasons.

-However, it's unbelievably common for people to come in, report that they "love each other very much, but just can't seem to connect."
-Like they're steadily missing one another when they reach out to grab each other, or that they've even given up on reaching out because of feeling so hopeless and confused, utterly unsure of what to do or how to move forward.
+However, it is unbelievably common for people to come in and report that they "love each other very much, but just can't seem to connect."
+As thought they're steadily missing one another when they reach out to grab each other, or that they've even given up on reaching out because of feeling so hopeless and confused, utterly unsure of what to do or how to move forward.
 There's also the alternative, people who aren't sure about their relationship, but want to try to make it work at least one more time before throwing in the towel.
 They see couples counseling as a last ditch effort.
 And guess what?
 All of the above is normal and expected for couples counseling.

 Why does communication matter?

 To be totally honest, it's whether each partner feels respected, heard, and valued in their relationship.
 Communication matters because it's important that we can effectively say what we need to and feel understood after doing so.
 That doesn't mean there's a cookie-cutter style of communication that works for everybody, but wanting to feel understood is pretty standard (and expected).
 The beauty is that we can make feeling heard and valued happen through communication.
 That communication can center around triggers, wants, needs, and feelings, or it can center around logistical sorts of information (i.e. you pick up the kids on this day).
 When we're not being honest about what we need and/or if we're not communicating it clearly, then our partner doesn't really have the option of 'being there' in relation to that need.